Skip to main content

 • Select AI tool

-• Complete the AI tool configuration
+• Complete AI tool configuration

 tcb ai

-# Or Preset Prompt
+# Or Preset Prompts

-tcb ai -- "Help me create an order management system"
+tcb ai -- "help me create an order management system"

 # Or use non-interactive mode